Wind turbine: Efficiency

 where ρ is the air density.

 Wind-to-rotor efficiency (including rotor blade friction and drag) are among the factors affecting the final price of wind power.

-Further inefficiencies, such as gearbox losses, generator and converter losses, reduce the power delivered by a wind turbine.
-To protect components from undue wear, extracted power is held constant above the rated operating speed as theoretical power increases at the cube of wind speed, further reducing theoretical efficiency.
+Further inefficiencies, such as gearbox, generator, and converter losses, reduce the power delivered by a wind turbine.
+To protect components from undue wear, extracted power is held constant above the rated operating speed as theoretical power increases as the cube of wind speed, further reducing theoretical efficiency.
 In 2001, commercial utility-connected turbines delivered 75% to 80% of the Betz limit of power extractable from the wind, at rated operating speed.

 Efficiency can decrease slightly over time, one of the main reasons being dust and insect carcasses on the blades, which alter the aerodynamic profile and essentially reduce the lift to drag ratio of the airfoil.
 Analysis of 3128 wind turbines older than 10 years in Denmark showed that half of the turbines had no decrease, while the other half saw a production decrease of 1.2% per year.

 In general, more stable and constant weather conditions (most notably wind speed) result in an average of 15% greater efficiency than that of a wind turbine in unstable weather conditions, thus allowing up to a 7% increase in wind speed under stable conditions.
 This is due to a faster recovery wake and greater flow entrainment that occur in conditions of higher atmospheric stability.
 However, wind turbine wakes have been found to recover faster under unstable atmospheric conditions as opposed to a stable environment.

 Different materials have varying effects on the efficiency of wind turbines.
 In an Ege University experiment, three wind turbines, each with three blades with a diameter of one meter, were constructed with blades made of different materials: A glass and glass/carbon epoxy, glass/carbon, and glass/polyester.
 When tested, the results showed that the materials with higher overall masses had a greater friction moment and thus a lower power coefficient.

 The air velocity is the major contributor to the turbine efficiency.
 This is the reason for the importance of choosing the right location.
 The wind velocity will be high near the shore because of the temperature difference between the land and the ocean.
 Another option is to place turbines on mountain ridges.
 The higher the wind turbine will be, the higher the wind velocity on average.
 A windbreak can also increase the wind velocity near the turbine.